 Implants are made of commercially and medically pure Titanium.
 This is the same metal that has been successfully used in hip implants for many years.
-It is inert and is not known to cause any type of rejection phenomenon.
+It doesn’t cause any type of rejection phenomenon.

 How complicated is the surgery?

-Implant surgery is done in two stages.
+Implant surgery includes two stages.
 The first stage involves the placement of the implants into the available jaw bone.
 This is most commonly done with just local anesthesia.
 It is complicated only in the sense that the surgery requires great precision.
-Every attempt is made to insure success.
+Every attempt is made to ensure success.
 Our Starlight dedicates room for implant surgery is set up similar to an operating room, the equipment thoroughly sterilized and the most modern techniques utilized.
-Minimal postoperative discomfort is usually noticed.
+Our professional notice and minimize any post-operative discomfort.
 You will be given the appropriate antibiotics and analgesics just as a precaution.
-Very definitive postoperative instruction will be given to you at the time of surgery.
-If you follow the guidelines, everything should proceed without a hitch.
+At the time of surgery, the dentist will give you definitive post postoperative instruction If you follow the guidelines, everything should proceed without a hitch.

 Can implants be rejected?

 No!
-They are made of an inert metal which has no history of rejection by the body.
-They are not a living organ such as the lung or liver and therefore there is no rejection phenomenon.
+They are made of inert metal that has no history of rejection by the body.
+As a result, they are not living organs such as the lung or liver and therefore there is no rejection phenomenon.
 If failure should occur, and this is only a remote possibility, it is mechanical in nature and not due to rejection by the body.
-Depending on the source you read, implants are anywhere from 85-95 percent successful depending upon certain factors such as implant location, amount and quality of bone, your health condition etc. These factors will be evaluated before we place your implants
+Depending on the source you read, implants are anywhere from 85-95 percent successful depending upon certain factors such as implant location, amount and quality of bone, your health condition, etc. We will evaluate all these factors before placing your implants.

 What types of restorations can be placed on implants?